Nine more COVID-19 deaths reported among Forsyth residents

 DHHS lists COVID-19 cases and deaths on the day they are confirmed by medical providers and public health officials, so individuals may have been infected or died days before their cases are counted.

-Forsyth public health and DHHS officials could not be immediately reached for details on the nine deaths.
+Forsyth public health and DHHS officials could not be reached for details on the nine deaths.

+However, it is likely the nine deaths were residents of local long-term care facilities in the county.

+DHHS' semiweekly update, released Friday, lists nine new deaths among six long-term care facilities in Forsyth since the Tuesday report.

 Before Friday, Forsyth's record number of COVID-19 deaths stood at eight, reported Nov.
 10. Most of those were related to Piney Grove Nursing and Rehabilitation Center in Kernersville.